-These no bake energy balls are healthy, delicious and nutritious!
+These no bake raisin balls are healthy, delicious and nutritious!
 You’ll love these hazelnut raisin energy bites that are so easy to make with simple ingredients.

 Raisins not only give energy but they are also natural sweeteners in this recipe.
 I’ve used dates in my almond date balls and date nut bars as natural sweeteners before.
 You can check those posts for alternative recipes.

-I also used figs in my healthy energy balls as a natural sweetener before.
+I also used figs in my fig balls as a natural sweetener before.
 But today is raisins’ day.

 Hazelnut and chocolate combination is one of my favorites.
 I’ve used them in my flourless cookies.
 Today I am combining those two ingredients in a healthy recipe.